VOIP Phone Systems

 Here a few questions we frequently get asked about IP phone systems:

-Is it possible to use my fax machine with an IP phone system?
+Is it possible to use my fax machine with a VOIP phone system?

 What is a PBX phone system?